 How can your child book an appointment with DiSS?

-Students can book an appointment a number of ways;
+Students can book an appointment in several ways;

-- Speak to Nurse Megan in the Doctor’s building (next to W9) at recess on a Monday.
+• Speak to Nurse Danneil in the Doctor’s building (next to W9) at recess on a Monday.

-If you have any further questions regarding the Doctors in Secondary Schools program, please contact Melissa Bannister our Wellbeing Team Leader.
+If you have further questions regarding the Doctors in Secondary Schools program, please contact Melissa Bannister, our Wellbeing Team Leader.

 Therapeutic Martial Arts Program